There are countless websites and apps that can supplement kids' school curriculum through interactive games and other resources.

 The Cosmic Kids YouTube channel will get your kids moving for a little post- or pre-study yoga break.
 Kids follow the poses that also help to tell a story in these short (roughly 10 to 15 minute) yoga sessions.
 (It also streams on Prime.)
 FREE

-Elementary School Online Education Options
+Elementary School Online Learning Options

 Wow in the World is a podcast for curious kids and their grown-ups brought to you by the folks at Tinkercast.
 These 20-30 minute episodes investigate factual real-world stories.
 FREE